 Previously, Gabel served as dean of the University of Missouri’s Robert J. Trulaske, Sr. College of Business, where she established nationally recognized distributed learning opportunities and was recognized as a shining star in business school administration by the Wall Street Journal.
 She has also held faculty appointments at Georgia State University and served as the DeSantis Professor and chair of the Department of Risk Management/Insurance, Real Estate and Legal Studies at Florida State University.

-Gabel’s early academic interests include legal and ethical issues in business, including governance.
+Gabel’s academic interests include legal and ethical issues in business, including governance.
 In recent years, she has turned her scholarly focus to the public higher education mission, ethical governance, and women’s leadership.
 Gabel has also served as editor in chief of the American Business Law Journal and the Journal of Legal Studies in Business, and as a board member of the Association to Advance Collegiate Schools of Business.
-She has been recognized with numerous research, service, and teaching awards, including a Fulbright Scholarship.
+She has been recognized with numerous research, service, and teaching awards, including recognition as a Fulbright Scholar.